csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     - In more detail:

         - `Rectangle rect1 = new Rectangle()` creates a new Rectangle object somewhere in memory, then creates a reference variable named `rect1` somewhere else in memory.
 The variable named `rect1` is initialized with the memory address of the Rectangle object, i.e. a reference to the object
-        - `rect1.SetLength(8)` reads the address of the Rectangle object from the `rect1` variable, finds the object in memory, and runs the `SetLength` method on that object (changing its length to 8)
+        - `rect1.SetLength(8)` reads the address of the Rectangle object from the `rect1` variable, finds the object in memory, and executes the `SetLength` method on that object (changing its length to 8)
         - `rect1.SetWidth(10)` does the same thing, finds the same object, and sets its width to 10
         - `Rectangle rect2 = rect1` creates a reference variable named `rect2` in memory, but does not create a new Rectangle object.
 Instead, it initializes `rect2` with the same memory address that is stored in `rect1`, referring to the same Rectangle object
         - `rect2.SetLength(4)` reads the address of a Rectangle object from the `rect2` variable, finds that object in memory, and sets its length to 4 -- but this is the exact same Rectangle object that `rect1` refers to